-When looking up squatters rights, you’ve undoubtedly come across the term ‘color of title’.
+When looking up squatter’s rights, you’ve undoubtedly come across the term ‘color of title’.
 This essential means ownership of a property without one or more of the proper documents or legal registrations.
 The possession isn’t ‘regular’.
-If the trespasser has a reasonable color of title claim to the property, they only have to live there continuously for 7 years instead of the standard 20 years for the state.
+If the trespasser has a reasonable color of title claim to the property, they must live there continuously for 7 years instead of the standard 20 years.

 A squatter can claim color of title after successfully completing an adverse possession claim.

-Similarly, some states require squatters to pay property taxes in order to make an adverse possession claim.
-Georgia doesn’t have such a requirement, so squatters do not have to pay property taxes in Georgia.
+Similarly, some states require squatters to pay property taxes to make an adverse possession claim.
+Georgia doesn’t have such a requirement, so squatters do not have to pay property taxes in Georgia for adverse possession claims.

 How to Get Rid of Squatters in Georgia

-In most cases, squatters who meet any of the adverse possession criteria will need to be evicted.
+In most cases, squatters who don’t meet the adverse possession criteria will need to be evicted.

-The law is somewhat different if the landowner is disabled.
-A legal disability can mean that the landowner is a minor, is not of sound mind, or is imprisoned.
-In Georgia, the occupation time required (in this case, 7 or 20 years) doesn’t begin until the landowner’s legal disability is dropped.
+In Georgia, if a true owner is a minor, has a disability or is imprisoned, the time for the owner to challenge the adverse possession doesn’t begin until the landowner’s legal disability is dropped.
 This can mean that they come of age, regain sanity, or are released from prison.